roman-milk/roman-milk.github.io/two-teachers.md

  "In here," he said, dragging her into a guest bedroom.

  "You have three choices," he said.
 This time he was more confident and spoke firmly.
 Adele had made her choice, and now it was Sylvia's turn.
-Report_Story #2